bigaidred/Breakout/README.md

 -Game can be replayed after a loss or win - 30 mins

--Game can be continued after a win with an increasing score until failure - 10 minutes
+-Game can be continued after a win with an increasing score until failure - 15 minutes

--High score text displayed on screen - 15 minutes
+-Added high score that is displayed on screen - 15 minutes

 -Fixed bug that caused lives visual to not change upon death after restarting game - 10 mins

--Fixed bug where powerups could be carried into the next level - 5 mins
+-Fixed bug where powerups could be carried into the next level - 10 mins

+-Added reset button to pause menu, moved reset functionality to its own function in game manager - 10 mins

+-Added "beast Mode" on the pause menu - 20 mins